 Side mount drawer slides are quite a common component in cabinet and furniture design.
 They are simple to install and adaptable, with numerous choices including self-close, soft-close, and touch-release.

 Installing new Euro – style drawer slides in a face – frame cabinet is usually a bit of a challenge.
-Half of each slide goes on the side of the drawer, and half mounts to the cabinet. – Refacing Cabinets: Making an Old Kitchen New, Herrick Kimball
+Half of each slide goes on the side of the compartment, and half mounts to the cabinet. – Refacing Cabinets: Making an Old Kitchen New, Herrick Kimball

 The advantages of ball-bearing side-mounted types include their quiet operation, large weight carrying capacities, and possibilities for complete expansion and over-travel.